lucaspimentab/lucaspimentab/README.md

 My work includes developing predictive models for intensive care units, supporting clinical decision-making, and analyzing mental health data through natural language processing.

-I'm driven by the opportunity to connect technology and healthcare — using data to generate meaningful impact in people's lives.

 ---

 <p align="center">